[Part 2] How to set up URL redirection with GCP's global external HTTP(S) load balancer

 Hello!

-Last time, I wrote about how to configure URL redirection using GCP's Google Cloud Load Balancing (GCLB) global external HTTP(S) load balancer (traditional)!
+Last time, I wrote about how to set up URL redirection using the global external HTTP(S) load balancer (traditional type) of GCP's Google Cloud Load Balancing (GCLB)!

-This time, continuing from the previous article, I will write about how to configure URL redirection using GCLB's global external HTTP(S) load balancer.
+This time, continuing from the last article, I will write about how to set up URL redirection with GCLB's global external HTTP(S) load balancer

-It's a little more difficult than the traditional method, but let's do our best together.
+It's a little difficult and different from the traditional method, but let's work hard together

-*If you are interested in traditional URL redirect settings, please take a look at the article below!
+*If you are interested in traditional URL redirection settings, please take a look at the article below!

-*This assumes that you have created a load balancer (LB).
+*This assumes that a load balancer (LB) has been created

-① Load balancing > LB name > Click Edit
+① Click Load Balancing > LB Name > Edit

-② Select detailed host and path rules and click [Add host and path rules]
+② Select Advanced Host and Path Rules and click [Add Host and Path Rule]

-③ Specify the redirect source domain with new host and path rules
+③ Specify the source domain in the new host and path rule

-defaultService: global/backendServices/backend name name: matcher1 *Specify a name of your choice routeRules: - urlRedirect: stripQuery: true *Whether to delete the query hostRedirect: test2.com *Specify the redirect destination matchRules: - prefixMatch: / *Specify the path to be redirected priority: 0 *0 has the highest priority
+defaultService: global/backendServices/backend name name: matcher1 *Specify your preferred name routeRules: - urlRedirect: stripQuery: true *Whether to delete query hostRedirect: test2.com *Specify redirect destination matchRules: - prefixMatch: / *Specify path when redirected priority: 0 *0 is the highest priority

 ⑤ Operation check

-*Please do this after the LB update is complete.
+*Please wait until the LB update is complete.

 *Please check if you are redirected.